linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 Single-stock circuit-breaker rules were adopted by the SEC in response to extreme movements in the prices of many individual stocks that did not result in the triggering of the market-wide circuit breakers.
 In May 2012, however, the SEC replaced the single-stock circuit-breaker rules with what is referred to as the "limit up-limit down" rule.
 The previous single-stock circuit-breaker rules were triggered after a trade occurred and at times could be triggered by erroneous trades.
 The intention of the limit up-limit down rule is to prevent trades in individual stocks from being executed outside a specified price band.
 The price band is established as a percentage level above and below the stock's average price, where the average price is computed over the immediately preceding five-minute trading period.
 Failure of the price of a stock trading outside the price band to return to a price in the band within 15 seconds results in a five-minute trading halt.

 Short selling rules In chapter 18, we described short selling and the mechanism for selling a security short.
 A short sale is the sale of a security not owned by an investor.
 The expectation of an investor who shorts a security is that the price will decline, so that the investor can purchase the security at a future date at a price less than the price at which the security was sold.
-Short selling is illegal only if it done by an investor with an intent to manipulate the market.
+Short selling is illegal only if it is done by an investor with an intent to manipulate the market.
 An example of such a manipulative practice would be an investor entering into a series of transactions with the intent of depressing a security's price so as induce the purchase or sale of the security by others.

 Rules adopted by the SEC to deal with short sales include the alternative uptick rule and rules applied to naked short selling.
 The current short sale price test restriction for stocks, commonly referred to as the alternative uptick rule,[12] restricts short selling from further driving down a stock's price that has fallen more than  $10\%$  in a single trading day, with the drop being calculated based on the closing price on the previous trading day.
 If this short-sale-related circuit breaker is triggered, short selling is permitted only if the security's price exceeds the current national best bid.